Paris to Amsterdam: Train vs Flight

 FAQ: Paris to Amsterdam train vs flight

-- What is the difference between Eurostar Standard, Plus and Premier?Standard: 2nd class seating with free WiFi and power sockets.
-Standard Mini fares are non-refundable and non-changeable — Standard fares allow changes for a fee and are 50% refundable.
-Plus: 1st class seating with free WiFi and power sockets, but no food or drink included.
-Premier: 1st class seating with meal and drinks served at your seat, access to lounges in Paris (Gare du Nord) and Amsterdam (NS International lounge), 100% refundable, changes with no fee.
+Standard is 2nd class seating with free WiFi and power sockets β Standard Mini fares are non-refundable and non-changeable, while regular Standard fares allow paid changes and are 50% refundable.
+Plus is 1st class seating with WiFi and power sockets but no food or drink included.
+Premier is 1st class with a meal and drinks served at your seat, lounge access in Paris (Gare du Nord) and Amsterdam, is 100% refundable, and allows fee-free changes.

 Sources and methodology